 where is an EnergyPlus psychrometric function.
 The water addition rate is set to

-We now have the outlet conditions and the adjusted steam addition rate for the case where the desired outlet humidity results in an outlet state above the saturation curve.electricity consumption is given by
+We now have the outlet conditions and the adjusted steam addition rate for the case where the desired outlet humidity results in an outlet state above the saturation curve.
+The energy consumption of the electric and gas steam humidifiers is calculated separately.

+The electric steam humidifier electric consumption is given by

 where